TheTraut/ImageTiler/README.md

 1. **Select Image**: Click "Select Image" to choose your image file
 2. **Adjust Scale**: (Optional) Enter original and new sizes to calculate scale, or manually set scale
 3. **Rotate**: (Optional) Click "Rotate Image" to rotate in 90° increments
+4. **Customize**: (Optional) Click "Settings" to customize colors, grid appearance, and preferences
+5. **Manual Selection**: (Optional) Click individual tiles in the preview to exclude them from printing
-4. **Preview**: The main panel shows your image with red tile grid overlay and information
+6. **Preview**: The main panel shows your image with customizable tile grid overlay and information
-5. **Export**: Choose "Print Image" for direct printing or "Save to PDF" for PDF export
+7. **Export**: Choose "Print Image" for direct printing or "Save to PDF" for PDF export

 ### Scale Calculation
 - Enter the **original size** (current size of your image in inches)